You work hard for your money – but does your money work hard for you? No one wants to work until they die, right?

-For this reason, I think most people will eventually want to work with a financial advisor of some kind, if only so that they don’t blow it on their own!
-But that is scary too…giving over control of your savings to someone you don’t know.
+For this reason, I think most people will eventually want to work with a financial advisor of some kind (if only so they don’t blow it all on their own!)
+But giving over control of your savings to someone you don’t know is scary too!

-The truth is that you’ll likely never have a consistent positive emotional experience with investing.
-When the markets are up, you’ll feel both calm and enthused.
-When they’re down, you’ll feel anxious and that you picked the worst advisory firm on the planet!
+The truth is that you’ll likely never have a consistently positive emotional experience with investing.
+When the markets are up, you’ll feel calm and enthused.
+When they're down, you’ll feel anxious (and strongly suspect you picked the worst advisory firm on the planet!)

-But despite the ups and downs, you have to invest your savings, so they are working for you (while you’re also working for you).
-You’ve got to play to win.
+But despite the ups and downs, you must invest your savings so they are working for you (while you're also working for you).
+At the end of the day, you've got to play to win.

 Glossary of Terms

-Asset Allocation: involves dividing your investments among different categories, such as stocks, bonds, and cash.
+Asset Allocation: This involves dividing your investments among different categories, such as stocks, bonds, and cash.

-Bonds: Are debt securities, similar to an IOU.
+Bonds: These are debt securities, similar to an IOU.
 Borrowers issue bonds to raise money from investors willing to lend them money for a certain amount of time.
 When you buy a bond, you are lending to the issuer, which may be a government, municipality, or corporation.
-In return, the issuer promises to pay you a specified rate of interest during the life of the bond and to repay the principal.
+In return, the issuer promises to pay you a specified interest rate during the bond's life and to repay the principal.

-Commodities: Are hard assets ranging from wheat to gold to oil.
+Commodities: These are hard assets ranging from wheat to gold to oil.
 Commodities are traded (bought and sold) on the U.S. commodities markets in Chicago, New York, and Atlanta.

-Compound Interest: Interest paid on principal and on accumulated interest previously paid.
-Effectively, over time you are receiving interest on interest (that has been reinvested).
+Compound Interest: Interest paid on principal and accumulated interest previously paid.
+Effectively, you are receiving interest on interest (that has been reinvested) over time.

-Diversification: is a strategy that can be neatly summed up as “Don’t put all your eggs in one basket.”
-The strategy involves spreading your money among various investments in the hope that if one loses money, the others will make up for those losses.
+Diversification: This strategy can be neatly summed up as “Don't put all your eggs in one basket.”
+This involves spreading your money among various investments in the hope that if one loses money, the others will make up for those losses.

 Exchange Traded Funds: ETFs are SEC-registered investment companies that offer investors a way to pool their money in a fund that invests in stocks, bonds, or other assets.
 They are funds that are traded just like stocks.

 Index: A market index is a measurement of the performance of a specific “basket” of stocks considered to represent a particular market or sector of the U. S. economy.
 For example, the Dow Jones Industrial Average (DJIA) is an index of 30 “blue chip” stocks of U.S. companies.
-Other indexes include the S&P 500 Index, the Russell 2000 Index or the Wilshire 5000 Total Market Index.
+Other indexes include the S&P 500 Index, the Russell 2000 Index, and the Wilshire 5000 Total Market Index.

 Mutual Fund: A mutual fund continuously pools money from many investors and invests the money in stocks, bonds, money market instruments, other securities, or even cash.

-REITs: A real estate investment trust is a company that owns and typically operates income-producing real estate or related assets.
+REITs: A Real Estate Investment Trust (REIT) is a company that owns and typically operates income-producing real estate or related assets.
 These may include office buildings, shopping malls, apartments, hotels, resorts, self-storage facilities, warehouses, and mortgages or loans.
 Unlike other real estate companies, a REIT does not develop real estate properties to resell them.
-Instead, a REIT buys and develops properties primarily to operate them as part of its own investment portfolio.
+Instead, a REIT buys and develops properties primarily to operate them as part of its investment portfolio.

-Risk Tolerance: An investor’s ability and willingness to lose some or all of an investment in exchange for greater potential returns.
-I personally like to describe this as “a person’s willingness and/or ability to keep working of the market experience a significant prolonged downturn”
+Risk Tolerance: An investor's ability and willingness to lose some or all of an investment in exchange for greater potential returns.
+I like to describe this as “a person's willingness and/or ability to keep working while the market experiences a significantly prolonged downturn.”

-Stock: An instrument that signifies an ownership position (called equity) in a corporation, and a claim on its proportional share in the corporation’s assets and profits.
+Stock: An instrument that signifies an ownership position (called equity) in a corporation and a claim on its proportional share in its assets and profits.
 Most stocks also provide voting rights, which give shareholders a proportional vote in certain corporate decisions, such as the election of corporate directors.

 Yield: The annual percentage rate of return earned on a bond calculated by dividing the coupon interest rate by its purchase price.